bradstrix/styleguide/README.md

 3. Visit `http://127.0.0.1:4000/` in your browser to see the style guide.

 ## Feedback and Questions
-If you have questions or issues with Style Guide Guide, please feel free to [open an issue](https://github.com/bradstrix/styleguide/issues).
+If you have questions or issues with Lion Design System, please feel free to [open an issue](https://github.com/bradstrix/styleguide/issues).